petr-permyakov/django-helm-chart/README.md

 This helm chart will set a "role" environment variable to web, worker, or beat.
 Your Docker image could read this variable and run the correct command.

-Alternatively, set the service.command.
+Alternatively, set the service.args.
 For example:

 ```
 web:
-  command:
+  args:
     - run_it
 ```

+Remember that Kubernetes "args" are Docker's CMD (or command).
+Pretty confusing!

 # Usage